KHChenLab/split-fish/README.md

 ## License <a name="lic"></a>

 The software is available for academic and non-commercial research use.
 A provisional patent application for the method described in this manuscript has been filed.
-To obtain a licence for commercial use of the software and/or the patent, any interested parties should contact chenkh@gis.a-star.edu.sg
+To obtain a licence for commercial use, any interested parties should contact chenkh@gis.a-star.edu.sg

 ## Acknowledgments <a name="ack"></a>